FEC-Bell/steam-reviews/fec-engineering-journal/JOURNAL.md

 ![Final Google Page Speed](./assets/final-google-page-speed.PNG)

+Notably, mobile speed increased from a score of 19 to a score of 45, though my site isn't mobile-friendly yet (and probably won't be, with the short time remaining).

 #### Optimizations made:
 I could immediately see two problems: served bundle size was too big, and vendor packages were making up a large portion of that.
 To solve these problems, I did the following things: